 - 1. Microbiological population It is very important to keep these counts (mainly yeast, mold, and lactobacilli bacteria) as low as possible in that they will affect grade (Howard mold count) and quality, such as flavor. - 2.
-Texture Rapid freezing reduces the size of the ice crystals formed which helps greatly in maintaining the integrity of the fruit and reduces enzyme activity on pectins.
+Texture Rapid freezing reduces the size of the ice crystals formed, which helps greatly in maintaining the integrity of the fruit and reduces enzyme activity on pectins.
 Integrity of the fruit is very important in the production of high quality jams and preserves. - 3.
-Flavor Quick freezing gives a more normal, typical flavor and greatly reduces the risk of offflavors due to microbial or enzymatic activity or loss of volatile esters. - 4.
-Color Retention of color is enhanced by faster cooling and freezing by reducing enzymatic color degradation. - 5.
-Nutrition Loss of vitamins (mainly vitamin C) is reduced by quick cooling and freezing.
+Flavor Quick freezing gives a more normal, typical flavor and greatly reduces the risk of off-flavors due to microbial or enzymatic activity or loss of volatile esters.